-Management objectives 1 and 4 of the HCP require the maintenance of a minimum of 108 activity sites in the HCP area over the life of the permit, and at least 108 total activity sites in the nineteenth year of the permit (2017).
+Management objectives 1 and 4 of the HCP require the maintenance of a minimum of 108 activity sites in the HCP area over the life of the permit, and at least 108 total activity sites in the twentieth year of the permit (2018).
 As noted above, the HCP management objectives apply to the 108 core sites, consisting of 80 Level 1 sites, and 28 Level 2 sites.
-Therefore, with the 108 core activity sites, management objectives 1 and 4 have been met for 2017 (Table 2).
+Therefore, with the 108 core activity sites, management objectives 1 and 4 have been met for 2018 (Table 2).

-In 2017 nine activity centers met the criteria for removal from the active GIS layer according to the Decision Tree for Removal of Activity Centers (Appendix F, but were retained.
+In 2018 fifteen activity centers met the criteria for removal from the active GIS layer according to the Decision Tree for Removal of Activity Centers but have been retained (Appendix F).